meyda/meyda-rs/README.md

 ## Usage

-This example creates a 1024-sample frame of white noise, and calculates its RMS and power spectrum.
+This example creates a 1024-sample frame of white noise, and calculates its features.

 ```rust
 extern crate meyda;